HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 ## 7. Transfer the currently existing zone to the new dynamic zone

-Use dig to create the transfer file, after executing the alias to create the $HMAC variable
+Use dig to create the transfer file, after executing set_MAC alias to create the $HMAC variable

 ```bash
 dig @ns1.example.com +noall +answer example.com -y \$HMAC -t AXFR \